Triad01/alx-pre_course/README.md

-This is an updaed version of my first readme
+This is an updated version of my first readme.md file